kushasupaya/rate-professor-backend/README.md

 # Rate My Professor Backend

-A RAG model with python-django to get data from rate my professor.
+A RAG model built with fast API to get data from rate my professor.

 > [!IMPORTANT]
 > Make sure all the packages are installed before running the server.